Mistakes, miscommunications, and modifications in production

 As requirements are fully considered, the need for clarification, conflict resolution, and addressing missing elements arises, forcing further work on the related requirements.

-Committing to Jobs → Preparation
+Commitment: Jobs → Preparation

 Commitments require a psychological and relational progression through